 No matter how well you advertise your excellent products and reliable service, referrals from real customers say more about your business than you ever could.
 Hearing about a brand from a trusted source can influence a decision more than any other form of advertising.

-Of the three most trusted advertising formats, only one is fully in your control.
-You can have a perfectly-designed website, but if your customers are unhappy with your business, your reputation precedes you.
+You can have a perfectly-designed marketing strategy, but if your customers are unhappy with your business, your reputation precedes you.

 2. Loyal Customer Base

-Seeing what impact word-of-mouth can have, you want to utilize your most powerful resource for building revenue- your current customer base.
+Seeing what impact word-of-mouth can have on your business, you want to utilize your most powerful resource for building revenue- your current customer base.